POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 14-Day Vacate Notice

-A 14-day eviction notice provides the tenant with a warning to pay the rent within 14 days, or the eviction process will move forward.
+A 14-day eviction notice warns the tenant to pay the rent within 14 days, or the eviction process will move forward.
 However, this doesn't mean the tenant leaves in 14 days.
 Additional steps are involved to remove the tenant if they don't comply.

 10-Day Notice to Comply or Vacate

 Sometimes tenants don't follow the lease rules or regulations.
-Send them a 10-day notice to comply or vacate when this occurs.
+When this occurs, send them a 10-day notice to comply or vacate.
 This notice allows them ten days to correct the issue.
-If they don't wish to comply with the terms of the lease, they can leave the rental unit.
+They can leave the rental unit if they don't wish to comply with the lease terms.

 3-Day Notice for Waste, Nuisance, or Illegal Activity